 I chilled for a month, twenty-nine nights to be exact.
 You would assume I kept extending my nights because of the soft sandy beaches, warm calm seas, or world-class diving.
 Although incredible, they had nothing to do with my extension.
 It was the people of Roatan who opened their doors and allowed me to walk through like a member of their family.
 I stayed because I felt home.

 The Ceviche Man, Bus Driver, Baleada Ladies, Coffee Man, Beach Waiters, and Hostel Owner, all embraced me warmly.
 They knew my name, my life story and were always keen to know more.
 Their questions were always intuitive and insightful and I, of course, was super nosey in asking personal questions.
 You can’t truly know someone or even yourself unless you unlock the key to our heart.
-I kept on having keys made because my heart was constantly being opened and in turn, I left Roatan with a keychain full too.
+I kept making keys since my heart was constantly being opened and in turn, I left Roatan with a keychain full.

 THE AWESOME PEOPLE OF ROATAN